-Why Does My New HE Top Load Washer Look So Different?
+Why does a HE Top Load Washer Look so Different?

-Nearly every American household has used a top load washer for decades.
+Americans have used a top load washer for decades.
 Once the wringer washer gave way to the big white box with a lid, we all learned to do laundry using lots of water and lots of detergent.
-That central agitator with fins would swish, swish, swish our clothes through a tub full of water to get them clean.
+There was a central agitator with fins that would swish clothes through a tub full of water to get them clean.
 Then, the tub filled up once or twice again to rinse away all those suds.

-These high-efficiency washer look very similar to the old standard models on the outside until you open the lid and the inside is entirely different.
+These high-efficiency washers look very similar to the old standard models on the outside; but when you open the lid the inside is entirely different.
 There is no agitator in the center of the tub; just a wash plate with a couple of little protrusions in the bottom of the washer.
 And, when you start the wash cycle, the tub doesn't fill with water.

 High-efficiency top load washers are much more like their front load washer cousins than a standard top load washer.

 The inner drum rotates around a horizontal axis like a front loader, but they have a liftable top load lid.
 They operate and spin just like a front-loader and use half the amount of water required for a standard washer.
 The top load design has a pair of symmetrical bearings to support the tub rather than a single bearing on one side like a front loader, which helps reduce wear and tear and possibly reduce maintenance costs.

 Top load high efficiency washers are typically less expensive to purchase than a front load washer from the same manufacturer.